Hampel Outlier Detection and Filtering

 Worksheet Function

-Starting with Rel 9.2, the Real Statistics Resource Pack will provide the following function.
+The Real Statistics Resource Pack provides the following worksheet function.

 HAMPEL(R1, nlen, xsigma): returns a column array of the same size as the column array or cell range R1.
 Each element is either equal to the associated element in R1 or is the appropriate median if the associate element is an outlier.